chrisxu3/model-free-chabauty/README.md

 # Disclaimer.

-Currently the code is a bit incomplete; if you try to run the instructions below, you will get the variable XQp1.
-To access this variable, do the following:
+Currently the code is a bit incomplete; if you try to run the instructions below, you will get the variable `XQp1`.
+To access this variable, do the following after you've performed the instructions below:

 ```
 XXQp1 := assoc_to_tup(XQp1);